microsoft/vscode-docs/api/extension-capabilities/overview.md

 - Extend an existing grammar with grammar injections.
 - Port an existing TextMate grammar to VS Code.

-## Dynamic Language Features
+## Programmatic Language Features

-[Dynamic Language Features](/api/language-extensions/overview#Dynamic-Language-Features) add rich programming language support.
+[Programmatic Language Features](/api/language-extensions/overview#Programmatic-Language-Features) add rich programming language support.
 Hovers, go to definition, error reporting, IntelliSense, and code lenses are just some examples of the various language features that extensions can provide.

 Language features typically extend one of VS Code's existing programming languages or are built on the Static Language Features.
 They are written in TypeScript or JavaScript and run in a node environment.
 Most language features can also be implemented by [language servers](/docs/extensions/example-language-server.md), an advanced approach that effectively makes your extension portable across editors.